William Kapell: Biography

 Kapell achieved fame while in his early twenties, in part as a result of his performances of Aram Khachaturian's Piano Concerto in D-flat.
 His 1946 world premiere recording of the piece with Serge Koussevitzky and the Boston Symphony Orchestra was a sell-out hit.
 Eventually, he became so associated with the work that he was referred to in some circles as "Khachaturian Kapell."
-Besides his exciting pianism and stupendous technical gifts, Kapell's attractive appearance and mop of black hair helped make him a favorite with the public.
+Besides his pianism and technical gifts, Kapell's attractive appearance and mop of black hair helped make him a favorite with the public.

-By the late 1940s, Kapell had toured the United States, Canada, Europe and Australia to immense acclaim and was widely considered the most brilliant and audacious of his generation of young American pianists.
+By the late 1940s, Kapell had toured the United States, Canada, Europe and Australia to acclaim and praised as the most brilliant and audacious of his generation of young American pianists.
 On May 18, 1948, he married Rebecca Anna Lou Melson, with whom he had two children.
-She was a fine pianist herself, having been a student of Sergei Tarnowsky, the teacher of Vladimir Horowitz.
+She was a pianist herself, having been a student of Sergei Tarnowsky, the teacher of Vladimir Horowitz.

 Early on, there was a tendency to typecast Kapell as a performer of technically difficult repertoire.
-While his technique was exceptional, he was a deep and versatile musician, and was memorably impatient with what he considered shallow or sloppy music making.
-His own repertoire was very diverse, encompassing works from J. S. Bach to Aaron Copland, who so admired Kapell's performances of his Piano Sonata that he was writing a new work for him at the time of the pianist's death.
+While his technique was exceptional, he was a versatile musician, and was impatient with what he considered shallow or sloppy music making.
+His own repertoire was diverse, encompassing works from J. S. Bach to Aaron Copland, who so admired Kapell's performances of his Piano Sonata that he was writing a new work for him at the time of the pianist's death.
 Kapell practiced up to eight hours a day, keeping track of his sessions with a notebook and clock.
 He also set aside time from his busy concert schedule to work with the musicians he most admired, including Artur Schnabel, Pablo Casals, and Rudolf Serkin.
 Kapell also approached Arthur Rubinstein and Vladimir Horowitz (whose East 94th Street townhouse was diagonally across the street from the Kapells' apartment) for lessons, but they demurred.
 Horowitz later commented that there was nothing he could have taught Kapell.

-From August to October 1953, Kapell toured Australia, playing 37 concerts in 14 weeks, appearing in Sydney, Brisbane, Melbourne, Bendigo, Shepparton, Albury, Horsham and finally in Geelong.